wilfreddesert/C-sharp_more_awesome/README.md

 As you might expect, I haven't read all of the books mentioned below.
 Yet my list is based on plenty of recommendations and discussions on Reddit, Quora, Stackoverflow and many other websites.

-Here are personal recommendations on starting out with C#:
+Here are my personal recommendations on starting out with C#:

  - If C# is your first programming language, start with The C# Player's Guide.
 This is a very good introduction to both programming and the C# language.
 This book, however, is no similar to the famous Head First series (which I don't like).
 You will not see any funny sketches (but there's plenty of humour).
 Nevertheless, having read The C# Player's Guide you can proceed with a more comprehensive and advanced book to expand your knowledge.